mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

     *Good:* Works with existing files, no complex FUSE tricks

     *Bad:* Requires plugins to the HDF library and tweaks to downstream libraries (like Python wrappers).
-Probably not performance optimal
+Will require effort to make performance optimal

 3.  **Build a Distributed Service:** Allow others to serve this data behind a web API, built however they think best

-    *Good:* Lets other groups think about this problem and evolve backend solutions while maintaining stable frontend API
+    *Good:* Lets other groups think about this problem and evolve complex backend solutions while maintaining stable frontend API

     *Bad:* Complex to write and deploy.
 Probably not free.
 Hides data behind an intermediary.

-4.  **New Formats for Scientific Data:** Design a new format, optimized for science use on the cloud
+4.  **New Formats for Scientific Data:** Design a new format, optimized for scientific data in the cloud

     *Good:* Fast, intuitive, and modern